English as an Additional Language Units 3 and 4

 Things to think about

-Look at the other English courses available at DECV and consider whether you are best suited to English or EAL.
+Look at the other English courses available at VSV and consider whether you are best suited to English or EAL.
 English Literature and English Language are also available in Year 12.

 VCE EAL is suitable for students who will typically have English language proficiency at a minimum International English Language Testing System (IELTS) 4 level or its equivalent.